Anadea/anadea_blog/content/posts/machine-learning-in-supply-chain-management-benefits-and-use-cases/index.md

 With such data at hand, companies can perform timely maintenance and avoid sudden equipment breakdowns.

-Logistics and Route Optimization
+### Logistics and Route Optimization

 Another ML use case is route optimization.
 Such systems can help find the best routes by combining real-time traffic, fuel costs, weather patterns, and delivery windows.
 They can also adapt dynamically if conditions change.

 With machine learning supply chain optimization, companies can ensure faster deliveries, as well as lower fuel consumption and reduced carbon emissions.
 That’s exactly what modern sustainability principles demand.

-Quality Control and Inspection
+### Quality Control and Inspection

 Computer vision powered by ML can automatically inspect products on the production line.
 High-resolution cameras are used to detect defects of different kinds, like misalignments or packaging errors.

 This greatly improves accuracy and speed compared to human inspection.
 As a result, it helps reduce waste and minimize customer complaints.

-Fraud Detection and Compliance
+### Fraud Detection and Compliance

 ML algorithms are applied to scan procurement data, invoices, financial transactions, and other business data to detect unusual activity.
 They can quickly identify patterns that may be linked to fraud or compliance risks, for example:

-Unusual transaction amounts (significantly higher or lower than historical norms);
+* Unusual transaction amounts (significantly higher or lower than historical norms);

-Unexpected frequency of transactions;
+* Unexpected frequency of transactions;

-Sudden vendor activity changes;
+* Sudden vendor activity changes;

-Duplicate invoices;
+* Duplicate invoices;

-Invoice mismatch;
+* Invoice mismatch;

-Transactions from unusual locations.
+* Transactions from unusual locations.

 As a result, such tools protect organizations from financial losses and legal issues, which can also lead to serious reputational damage.

-Supplier Relationship Management
+### Supplier Relationship Management

 ML models analyze supplier performance based on such factors as on-time delivery rates, defect frequencies, and cost fluctuation.

 As predictive models can flag suppliers at risk of disruption, companies have valuable insights to make smarter sourcing decisions and reduce supplier-related risks.

-Curious to learn how ML can be used in other industries?

-In one of our articles, we’ve talked about the value of ML-powered solutions for oil and gas companies.
+{{< advert_with_cta title="Curious to learn how ML can be used in other industries?" description="In one of our articles, we’ve talked about the value of ML-powered solutions for oil and gas companies." button="Read it now!" url="https://anadea.info/blog/machine-learning-use-cases-in-oil-and-gas/" >}}

-Read it now!

 Machine Learning and Supply Chain Management: Industry Examples